BSP Data Interchange Specifications Handbook - DISH

 BSP data interchange standards are jointly agreed, developed and maintained by industry experts (particularly involved in revenue accounting) participating in BSPs and the BSP Data Interchange Specifications Group (BDISG).

-DISH Revision 23 has been developed to reflect a worldwide data interchange standard to be implemented by all Billing and Settlement Plans (BSPs) ensuring the highest possible quality data is exchanged between BSPs, airlines and strategic partners.
-View the DISH revision (pdf).
+DISH Revision 23 Update Bulletin 2019/1 (pdf) has been developed to reflect a worldwide data interchange standard to be implemented by all Billing and Settlement Plans (BSPs), ensuring the highest possible quality data is exchanged between BSPs, airlines and strategic partners.
+The amendments in DISH Revision 23 Update Bulletin 2019/1 are highlighted in the summary of changes in the publication.
+View the DISH Revision 23 Update Bulletin 2019/1 (pdf).

 In order to produce Revision 23, major amendments include: